bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 > Feedback?
 > We regularly update our documentation to give you everything you need for creative, easy integrations.
 If something’s not working for you, please report it to snapkit-support@snap.com."
 3. Send an email to snapkit-support@snap.com as instructed in the text
-4. Wait for an autorespnse and read it
+4. Wait for an automated response and read it
 ### Result
-Autorespnse text says:
+automated response text says:
 >Hi there!"
 Learn more about Snap Kit by visiting support.snapchat.com/news/snapkit.
 If you have further questions please reach out to us at support.snapchat.com/i-need-help.
 Thanks!

-There are a few issues with the autorespnse:
+There are a few issues with the automated response:
 * Tells the customer who is seeking customer support to look at the news blog.
 The news blog is **not** designed as a customer support tool.
 * Tells the customer if they need further assistance to go to "I need help".
 Here again, this part of the Snapchat website is **not** designed to deliver developer nor customer facing support for Snap Kit.
 A look at that URL will show that there is no way to report a specific Snap Kit SDK issue and the user will feel like anything they report there will end up in a black hole.
-* The autorespnse does not say that anyone will actually read the email the customer sent nor help.
+* The automated responsedoes not say that anyone will actually read the email the customer sent nor help.
 It only talks about where to go and what to read.
 It is far from customer friendly.

 ### Suggested Mitigation
-Reword the autorespnse:
+Reword the automated response:
 > Thank you for contacting Snap Kit Support.
-This autorespnse is to let you know we recieved your request and will be reaching out to you shortly
+This automated response is to let you know we received your request and will be reaching out to you shortly

 ## 2 - Add Snap Kit SDK Support Options To 'I Need Help'
 ### Steps To Reproduce